Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Army Emergency Relief

-Fort Campbell Army Emergency Relief is a private, non-profit organization established to assist soldiers and their family members in emergency financial situations due to no fault of their own.
-Financial assistance is provided in the form of interest free loan, grant or a combination of the two.
-Loans are paid by an allotment.
+AER is a private, non-profit organization established to assist active duty and retired Army Soldiers, and their families in emergency financial situations due to no fault of their own.
+AER’s mission is to help relieve financial distress and promote readiness by providing interest free loans, grants, combination of the two, and scholarships for spouses and dependent children.
+Loans are repaid by allotment.

-Eligibility includes Active-Duty Military, Army National Guard and United States Army Reserve Soldiers on continuous active duty for more than 30 days, Military-Dependent Family members, and Surviving Spouses and orphans of Soldiers who died while on active duty or after they retired.
+Eligibility includes active-duty and retired Army, medically-retired Army, retired Army Reserve and National Guard Soldiers receiving retired pay, Army National Guard and United States Army Reserve Soldiers on continuous active duty for more than 30 days, Army Reserve Component on Active Guard Reserve, eligible military identification card-holding dependents, and surviving spouses and dependent children of Soldiers who died while on active duty or in an eligible retired status.

 Before you leave make sure you hand carry all of your important documents: